 - All other actual and reasonable costs deemed legitimate Project expenses, in accordance with the provisions of the Directive referring to “travellers” rather than to “employees”.

 - 1.6.2 Personnel on long-term overseas assignment and on short-term relocation - Benefits and allowable expenses for Personnel on long-term overseas assignment and Personnel on short-term relocation, excluding volunteers, in accordance with the Organization’s policies but not exceeding those stipulated in the Technical Assistance Handbook.

-- 1.6.3 Students and Trainees Training Costs - Actual and reasonable costs paid to students and trainees, in accordance with the Management of Students and Trainees in Canada - Manual for Executing Agencies.
+- 1.6.3 Students and Trainees Training Costs - Actual and reasonable costs paid to students and trainees, in accordance with Guide to Managing Award Holders in Canada (Development Stream).

 - 1.6.4 Other Training Costs - Actual and reasonable costs related to training sessions, development of courses, consultations such as off-campus classroom space rentals, computer and networking, books, manuals, course materials, translation of courses and materials, meeting costs and any other expenses required to implement these activities, which are not included in the above categories but have received the Department's prior written approval.

 - 1.6.5 Recipient Country Government Employees - Costs (such as local transportation costs and living expenses while travelling) incurred by Government Employees of the Recipient Country who have been identified by the Recipient Country to either receive training or work with Project Personnel for the purpose of the Project.
 (The Contribution shall not be used to reimburse fees or salaries of Government Employees of the Recipient Country).